EduMinsky/spatial-intersection-checks/README.md

 ---
 ### Run the project:
 Simple clone this repo into your local machine and start exploring.
+The main function is spatial_intersection_checks.py

 ---
 ### Examples